Feed status · checked 2026-08-23

 - Realtime quality was not measured this run.
 It does not count against the grade.

-- The feed was downloaded from the agency's own URL.
+- The feed was downloaded from the configured feed URL.
+Publisher ownership of that URL is not verified.

 Confidence describes how much the pipeline could measure this run, not the feed itself.
 It never changes the grade.